 Note: When a Purchase Order PDF is created for the Account, all contacts with a Vendor Contact role relationship on the Account will automatically display as CC email addresses.

-- This article is new with the Iris Release.
+- This article was new with the Iris release.